-Following approval and adoption of the Draft Annual Plan, the new edition of the Charging Policy will be published on the Council's website as an update to the Charging Policy included in the LTCCP.
+The full Charging Policy is available in the 2009-2019 Community Plan.
+The new edition of the Charging Policy will be published on the Council's website (www.nrc.govt.nz/ltccp) as an update to the Charging Policy included in the LTCCP.